NavMeshBakeProfile

 • Cell Hysteresis (0–0.9) – “stickiness” to avoid thrashing near borders.

-• Window Y Slab Height (m) – vertical slab used when baking the window.
+• Window Y Slab Height (m) – vertical slab baked for the window.

 • Window Overlap Padding (m) – extra XZ padding for polygon overlap.

-• Quantize Window To Voxel – align window to voxel grid to reduce hairline cracks across updates.
+• Quantize Window To Voxel – align window to voxel grid to reduce cracks.

 Concurrency & Throttling